abhisek247767/price_prediction_ML/README.md

 * This kind of prediction will help companies estimate price of mobiles to give tough competion to other mobile manufacturer
 * Also it will be usefull for Consumers to verify that they are paying best price for a mobile.

+# Important Point:
+If you add more algorithm on this data and contribute my repository.sent the pull request I am happy to merge it.